Resolution-scale relativistic formulation of non-differentiable mechanics: Scale covariant time-differential operator

 Furthermore, rather than continuing to manipulate the two {\it classical } differential operators separately, we combine them linearly into a single {\it complex time-differential operator}\,\cite{nottale1993}:

-The real part corresponds to the average of the {\it after} and {\it before} differentials.
-It can be thought of as the classical differential, which is preserved for a differentiable path in the limit $dt\to 0$.
-The imaginary part is the halved difference between the {\it after} and {\it before} differentials.
-It can be thought of a the {\it kink differential} which vanishes for a differentiable path in the limit $dt\to 0$.
+The real part corresponds to the average of the {\it after} and {\it before} finite $\delta t$-differentials.
+It can be thought of as the classical differential, which is preserved for a differentiable function in the limit $\delta t\to 0$.
+The imaginary part is the halved difference between the {\it after} and {\it before} finite $\delta t$-differentials.
+It can be thought of a the {\it kink differential} which vanishes for a differentiable function in the limit $dt\to 0$.
+The choice of the sign of the imaginary part is of no consequence.
+It is made in such a way that the following development of dynamics equations leads to an identification of wave functions rather than their complex conjugates.

 When acting on $\bf x$ with the complex time-differential operator, we can define the {\it complex velocity}:

 where $\bf V$ can be regarded as the classical velocity and $\bf U$ is an additional term, the {\it kink velocity} which persists under the inspection of non-differentiable paths with ever finer resolutions.